 Cloud web hosting is an easy way for companies to make use of extensive computing resources without owning any equipment.
 With cloud hosting, clients can make use of as little resources or as much resources as they like.
 This scalability can result in a lot of cost savings as companies never pay for more than they use.
 Also, additional capacity is available whenever you need it.

 There are two types of cloud infrastructure, and the difference is who controls the computing power and whether it’s shared.
 In fact, most cloud services are public cloud services.
 Meaning the computing power is fully shared and simply divided according to the needs of each client.

 What is a private cloud?

-Private clouds can be hosted off-site with a cloud provider or can be hosted on-premise with the client.
-In either case, a private cloud provides much of the same scalability and flexibility that cloud services is known for.
+Private clouds can be hosted off-site with a cloud provider, or on-premise with the client.
+In either case, a private cloud provides most of the same scalability and flexibility that cloud services are known for.

 Cloud web hosting is similar to clustered web hosting where many websites are hosted across a range of servers.
-However, cloud web hosting makes use of a much larger array of servers, with vast data centres often in play when it comes to hosting in the cloud.
-In fact, your website may be hosted in data centres in different locations to enable redundancy.
+However, cloud web hosting uses a much larger array of servers.
+And vast data centers often come in play when it comes to hosting in the cloud.
+In fact, your website may be hosted in data centers in different locations to enable redundancy.

-In practice, cloud services fall under both the IaaS and PaaS classifications, but there is a difference between the two, which we will explain.
+In practice, cloud services fall under both the IaaS and PaaS classifications, but there’s a difference between the two, which we’ll explain.

 Platform-as-a-service – PaaS